How do I qualify for COBSS awards?

 To qualify for COBSS awards, a student must be:

-- Must be a Canadian citizen or Permanent Resident, living as a resident within the boundaries of Central Okanagan Public Schools and attending a member school of COBSS (see Eligible Schools menu on website) by January 15th of the graduating year.
+- Must be a Canadian citizen, permanent resident, or refugee living as a resident within the boundaries of Central Okanagan Public Schools and attending a member school of COBSS (see Eligible Schools menu on website) by January 15th of the graduating year.

 - Online school applicants must submit verification of residence in boundary of Central Okanagan Public Schools. (proof of residency).